rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231001233237.png)

-Based on this, it can be dedeced that if the lucky number is correct, the website adds a cookie `rank=0` and redirect to `main.php`.
+Based on this, it can be concluded that if the lucky number is correct, the website adds a cookie `rank=0` and redirect to `main.php`.
 After adding the `rank=0` to the browser like so:

 ![](/assets/images/tisc2023/Pasted image 20231001233000.png)